 The Nominating and Governance Committee will consider properly submitted stockholder recommendations for candidates for our Board of Directors who meet the minimum qualifications as described above.
 The Nominating and Governance Committee does not intend to alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether or not the candidate was recommended by a stockholder.
-A stockholder of record can nominate a candidate for election to the Board of Directors by complying with the procedures in Article I, Section 1.12 of our bylaws.
-Any eligible stockholder who wishes to submit a nomination should review the requirements in the bylaws on nominations by stockholders.
+A stockholder of record can nominate a candidate for election to the Board of Directors by complying with the procedures in Article I, Section 1.12 of our Amended and Restated Bylaws.
+Any eligible stockholder who wishes to submit a nomination should review the requirements in the Amended and Restated Bylaws on nominations by stockholders.
 Any nomination should be sent in writing to our Corporate Secretary, Sutro Biopharma, Inc., 111 Oyster Point Boulevard, South San Francisco, California, 94080.
-Submissions must include the full name of the proposed nominee, complete biographical information, a description of the proposed nominee's qualifications as a director, other information specified in our bylaws, and a representation that the nominating stockholder is a beneficial or record holder of our stock.
+Submissions must include the full name of the proposed nominee, complete biographical information, a description of the proposed nominee's qualifications as a director, other information regarding the nominee and proposing stockholder as specified in our Amended and Restated Bylaws, and certain representations regarding the nomination.
 Any such submission must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a director if elected.
 These candidates are evaluated at meetings of the Nominating and Governance Committee and may be considered at any point during the year.
 If any materials are provided by a stockholder in connection with the recommendation of a director candidate, such materials are forwarded to the Nominating and Governance Committee.

 Additional information regarding the process for properly submitting stockholder nominations for candidates for membership on our Board of Directors is set forth below under "Stockholder Proposals to Be Presented at Next Annual Meeting."
+In addition to satisfying the foregoing requirements under our Amended and Restated Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees for the 2024 Annual Meeting of Stockholders must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act.

-PROPOSAL NO. 1 ELECTION OF CLASS I DIRECTORS
+PROPOSAL NO. 1 ELECTION OF CLASS II DIRECTORS

 Our Board of Directors is divided into three classes.
 Each class serves for three years, with the terms of office of the respective classes expiring in successive years.
-Directors and director nominees in Class I will stand for election at this meeting.
-The terms of office of directors in Class II and Class III do not expire until the annual meetings of stockholders to be held in 2023 and 2024, respectively.
-Our Nominating and Governance Committee recommended to our Board of Directors, and our Board of Directors nominated Dr. Dybbs, Dr. Freund, Ms. Hunter and Dr. Wigginton, each an incumbent Class I director, for election as Class I directors at the Annual Meeting.
-At the recommendation of our Nominating and Governance Committee, our Board of Directors proposes that each of the Class I nominees be elected as a Class I director for a three-year term expiring at the annual meeting of stockholders to be held in 2025 and until such director's successor is duly elected and qualified or until such director's earlier resignation or removal.
+Directors and director nominees in Class II will stand for election at this meeting.
+The terms of office of directors in Class III and Class I do not expire until the annual meetings of stockholders to be held in 2024 and 2025, respectively.
+Our Nominating and Governance Committee recommended to our Board of Directors, and our Board of Directors nominated Ms. Matsui, Mr. Newell and Mr. Panek, each an incumbent Class II director, for election as Class II directors at the Annual Meeting.
+At the recommendation of our Nominating and Governance Committee, our Board of Directors proposes that each of the Class II nominees be elected as a Class II director for a three-year term expiring at the annual meeting of stockholders to be held in 2026 and until such director's successor is duly elected and qualified or until such director's earlier resignation or removal.